 These gorgeous embroidered napkins with the green laurel, blue W and golden pheasants are what I’ve added to my collection for my Thanksgiving table this year.
 My friend Mia Davis is so talented!
 Her deadline for Christmas is December 1st so don’t delay if you want monogrammed items from her.
 Other ways to personalize your Thanksgiving table are place cards.
 I used slices of blue agate with names written on them for place cards.
 One year, I wrote everyone’s names on magnolia leaves with a gold paint pen.
 You can also tie a tag with each guests name to the napkin with twine, use a small pumpkin with a name card attached.

 Bonus Tip: Set your table the weekend before!
 I always do this for any special dinner.
 It allows me to layer elements and play with things a bit to get it just as I envisioned.
 It also takes away another “to do” the day of!

 Here are a few more photos of these tables for more detail!

 Juliska Country Estate Delft Blue Dinner Plate / Juliska Classic Bamboo Charger / Juliska Amalia Red Wine Glasses / Bamboo Flatware / Ruffle Napkins / Juliska Country Estate Tureen (centerpiece with flowers)

 I hope these tips and photos inspire you to be creative and set a beautiful table for your family.
-I hope you’ve downloaded my Thanksgiving Menu and Shopping list.
-It is filled with favorite family recipes and a full shopping list to make your Thanksgiving Prep even easier!
+You can also download my Thanksgiving Menu and Shopping list.
+It is filled with favorite family recipes and a full shopping list to make your Thanksgiving prep even easier!

 Photos by Audrie Dollins, Mary Hafner and Kate Thomason